Measurement and Fairness: Making Assumptions

-In practice, measurement errors may not be not well-behaved and may even be correlated with sensitive attributes, such as race or gender.
-For example, suppose our measurements of height come not from a ruler but instead from self-reports on dating websites.
-It might initially seem reasonable to assume that the errors are well-behaved in this in this setting.
-Instead, Toma et al.~\cite{toma2008separating} found that while both men and women over-report their height on online dating websites, men exaggerate more and are more likely to over-report their height.
-Toma et al. suggest this is strategic, representing intentional deception; though, regardless of the source of the errors, self-reported height systematically differs from true height both in general and by gender.
-In other words, when measuring height via self-reports on dating websites, the errors are a function of gender.\looseness=-1
+We emphasize that even specifying a measurement error model involves making assumptions.
+For instance, in some contexts, the errors associated with $\{\hat{h}_n\}_{n=1}^N$ may not be not well-behaved and may even be correlated with demographic factors, such as race or gender.
+As an example, suppose that $\{\hat{h}_n\}_{n=1}^N$ come not from a ruler but instead from self-reports on dating websites.
+It might initially seem reasonable to assume that the corresponding errors are well-behaved in this context.
+However, Toma et al.~\cite{toma2008separating} found that although men and women both over-report their height on dating websites, men are more likely to over-report and to over-report by a larger amount.
+Toma et al.\ suggest this is strategic, likely representing intentional deception.
+However, regardless of the cause, these errors are not well-behaved and are correlated with gender.
+Assuming that they are well-behaved will yield inaccurate measurements.\looseness=-1